sneadjm/AFTR/README.md

 ![alt text](christopher-martyn-_-ZzWO4jlRE-unsplash.jpg)

-This project is a personal side project that reminds user's of important birthdays and provides a quick cache of relevant pictures of the person of honor for use in posts/stories.
+This project is a personal side project that reminds users of important birthdays and provides a quick cache of relevant pictures of the person of honor for use in posts/stories.

 The app is made using a Python backend and React JS frontend. </br>